White Men Can't Jump: Box office

 White Men Can't Jump grossed $14,711,124 in 1,923 theaters in its opening weekend, with a total gross of $76,253,806 in the U.S. and $90,753,806 worldwide and was the 16th highest-grossing movie of 1992.

 Critical response

 The film received positive reviews.
-On review aggregator Rotten Tomatoes, the film holds an approval rating of 77% based on 57 reviews, with an average score of 6.40/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 75% based on 106 reviews, with an average score of 6.40/10.
 The website's critical consensus reads, "White Men Can't Jump provides a fresh take on the sports comedy genre, with a clever script and a charismatic trio of leads."
 On Metacritic, the film received a score of 65 based on 28 reviews, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave the film three and a half stars, saying it was "not simply a basketball movie", praising Ron Shelton for "knowing his characters".
 Janet Maslin from The New York Times praised Wesley Snipes for his "funny, knowing performance with a lot of physical verve".
 The film was a favorite of director Stanley Kubrick.

+In recent reviews, White Men Can’t Jump has been reexamined for its sharp dialogue, chemistry, and cultural resonance as a 1990s sports comedy.